blahosyl/task-manager-frontend/README.md

 #### Teammates component

-This appears on mid and larger viewports on the following pages:
+This appears on large viewports on the following pages:

 - [Task List](#task-list-page) page
 - [Task Detail](#task-detail-page) page